Cowardly Vaath: Finality/Starhorn, S rank.

 Its a terrifying deck and may be one of the best in the game.

-The first variant has a healthy amount of removal, enough healing, tons of aoe, and the standard midrange package making it a very well rounded midrange deck with an answer for anything, lots of tempo, and powerful lategame combos.
-It is my preferred version as it is just the epitome of stability.
+The first variant has a healthy amount of removal, enough healing, tons of aoe, and the standard midrange package.
+It is a very well rounded midrange deck with an answer for anything.

 Impale: Aggro/Pain and Midrange, Highly Competitive.